-We provide tips for getting apps discovered on Google Play including how to build a store listing, how to make an app stand out through graphics, and how to diversify the audience.
+We provide tips for getting apps discovered on Google Play, including how to build a store listing, make an app stand out through graphics and diversify the audience.
 We also provide information on how apps can be more discoverable and how apps are ranked in search results.

-We further assist app discovery through targeting the promotion of apps and helping users to discover apps and games they may enjoy from the millions available on Google Play.
-We consider several factors when organizing and ranking apps and games, including, user relevance, user experience, and editorial value.
+We further assist app discovery by targeting the promotion of apps and helping users to discover apps and games that they may enjoy from the millions available on Google Play.
+We consider several factors when organising and ranking apps and games, including user relevance, user experience and editorial value.

 Clear and reliable pricing information

 We provide developers with tools to help set up their app price, allowing developers to easily set global or country-specific app pricing and use pricing templates to simplify pricing for apps in Play Console.

 For instance, developers can set app pricing, change app pricing and create any sales or promotions for apps.
 Developers can also set up subscriptions and change the price for in-app items.
 This gives developers the flexibility to tailor their offerings and adapt to change.